SQL INNER JOIN Example | SQL JOIN Query Types

 Select Department.Dept_no, Employee.Emp_name, Employee.City, Job.Job from((Department INNER JOIN Employee ON Department.Emp_id = Employee.Emp_id) INNER JOIN Job ON Department.Dept_no = Job.Dept_id);

-Here, at first condition is checked between the department and employee table and after that, it is checked between the Department and Job table.
+Here, at first, the condition is checked between the department and employee table and after that, it is checked between the Department and Job table.
 Then the common records between all those tables are displayed.